samrain/samrain.github.com/themes/cactus/README.md

   projectsUrl = "https://github.com/monkeyWzr"
 ```

-Projects section will not be shown if no data file is detected.
-See [Projects list](#projects-list) below.
+Projects section will not be shown if no data file detecSee [Projects list](#projects-list) below.

 ### Projects list